 Once you’ve read enough coffee bags, you’ll realize that $10 bags don’t add up.
 They don’t display the signs of high quality, sustainably sourced coffee.
 This rules out most supermarkets and low-end coffee shops.

-We don’t sell coffee beans at JavaPresse, so I have no financial incentive to say what I am about to tell you: Ethical coffee will most likely run you $14-20 per 12-16oz.
+It's a tough pill to swallow, but there is no easy way to say what I am about to tell you: Ethical coffee will most likely run you $15-25 per 12-16oz.

 Coffee at this price point was likely purchased at high performing farms at a premium price.
 At this price point, producers are encouraged to grow and leave their fear behind.
 Here, communities are slowly beginning to thrive in a new way.